lostsolution/optimistron/README.md

 Optimistron introduces the concept of _"transitions"_ to manage optimistic actions (essentially transitions are just actions with extra metadata).
 These transitions are tracked alongside your reducer's state.
 Until these transitions are _"committed"_, they are applied to your reducer only through selectors.
 This eliminates the need to keep a separate copy of the state as a checkpoint, which is a common practice in other optimistic state management libraries.

-Transitions are comprised of four operations:
+Transitions are comprised of five operations:

 -   `STAGE`: The action is added to the transition list.
 -   `AMEND`: The action is amended from the transition list.